ikem-krueger/ikem-krueger.github.io/_drafts/2022-05-26-reasonable-colors-palette-for-gimp-and-inkscape.md

 });
 ```

 After some tweaking, I got the result I wanted.

-You can download the "Reasonable Colors.gpl" from here.
+You can download the "Reasonable Colors.gpl".

-To import them into Inkscape, open "Edit > Settings > System" on the right side you find "User color palettes".
+To import them into Inkscape, follow this [tutorial](https://daviesmediadesign.com/how-to-import-palettes-into-inkscape/).

-Click on "Open" and place the "Reasonable Colors.gpl" file there.

-Restart Inkscape.
-When you now open Inkscape, click on hamburger menu in the right corner and choose "Reasonable Colors".